-2 The video depicts, and Unit Manager Spencer confirmed that at 6:28 am, there was a group release for a mass movement for morning breakfast.
+1 The video depicts, and Unit Manager Spencer confirmed that at 6:28 am, there was a group release for a mass movement for morning breakfast.
 Cell 265 was locked out as indicated by the light and did not open with the other cells.

 Union skillfully puts forth an alternate theory of events based on customs, practices, and assertions of coincidences but ultimately fails to persuade this Arbitrator of these defenses.
 This Arbitrator echoes the findings of the Chief Inspector's Office that there was insufficient evidence that SGT Coordinator Graves authorized this fight at the arbitration hearing.
-Grievant testified that he had no contact with SGT Coordinator Graves regarding a fight.
+Grievant denies knowing anything about the fight; he was simply following the directives of the regular duty officer and performing his responsibilities on this relief work assignment.
+Grievant cannot blindly follow orders when his post orders require him to act in unison with the other unit correction officer.
+Officer Ahart testified that he had no contact with SGT Coordinator Graves about a fight.
 Notwithstanding, there was no evidence that these officers prearranged this fight prior to April 4, 2020.
-The quantum of proof on the Employer is not beyond a reasonable doubt to these defenses but is clear and convincing where the truth of the allegation is highly probable.
-This Arbitrator finds that a fight occurred, and Grievant and Officer Tanner facilitated the fight on April 4, 2022.
+The quantum of proof on the Employer is not beyond a reasonable doubt to these defenses but it is clear and convincing where the truth of the allegation is highly probable.
+This Arbitrator finds that a fight occurred, and Grievant and Officer Ahart facilitated the fight on April 4, 2022.